Waziup/waziup-tests/Netboot.md

 Preparing the RPI
 -----------------

-We need to configure the RPI so it will search a netboot server.
+We need to configure the RPI so it will search for a netboot server on the network.
 If this fails, it will then try to boot from the SD card.
+For this, you need to boot your RPI from an SD card with any Raspian OS (this is the last time we'll need an SD card :).
+Launch `raspi-config` and select `boot-options`.
+Select boot from network and then boot form SD card.

-For configuring our netboot server, we need the RPI serial number:
+For configuring our netboot server, we need also need the RPI serial number:
 ```
 $ cat /proc/cpuinfo | grep Serial | awk -F ': ' '{print $2}' | tail -c 8
 036cb716